NLC: Lighting and the Mesh

 If you are familiar with the various Bluetooth Mesh Lighting Models, you may wonder why the NLC profiles are needed.
 I have implemented lots of Mesh switches, and they work great with all of the different Mesh luminaires.
 After all, we know the Bluetooth Mesh team specifically designed the models to be interoperable in the first place, right?

 Well, yes, that is true; the lighting models were specifically designed to allow various Mesh clients to work with the various Mesh servers.
-But, when you read through the Bluetooth Mesh specifications [1][2], you will see that some things are required, but there are also optional features.
-When one company implements a device, they make design decisions and feature tradeoffs in the implementation (e.g., because of cost, memory constraints, etc.) that could potentially make it difficult for another Mesh device to completely work (especially if the company making that device made a different set of feature tradeoffs).
+But, when you read through the Bluetooth Mesh specifications [1][2], you will see that some features are required, but there are also optional features.
+When one company implements a device, they make design decisions and feature tradeoffs in the implementation (e.g., because of cost, memory constraints, etc.) that could potentially make it difficult for another Mesh device to completely work (especially if the company making that device made a different set of feature tradeoffs with their device).

 Example: Company Z makes a Mesh switch with buttons to turn on/off 4 different zones.
 There are 3 different rooms to control, and each room is assigned a button (buttons 1-3).
 Button 4 is then configured to be the button to turn on/off the lights in the whole building.
 This requires that each light has two available subscription entries: 1) to listen to the button for the whole building, 2) to listen to the button for the room.